 - Teach your family members about pool safety.
 It’s critical to teach your family or other guests about safety, such as not running near the water.
 This can help avoid any unnecessary accidents.
 You may also consider putting your kids through swimming lessons.

 - Create a list of pool rules.
 Post a rule list for anyone who uses your swimming pool.
 Try to ensure that all guests follow these rules to the letter.

 - Prepare for emergencies.
 Prep for any emergencies by keeping a first aid kid ready.
 Be sure to post emergency service numbers on a phone in the home.

 - Leave instructions for how to operate the pool.
-Leave notes for how to shut off devices such as filters.
+Leave notes on how to shut off devices such as filters.
 Also, be sure that people know how to drain the water.

 - Learn CPR.
 You may need to perform CPR if someone drowns.
 It’s a good idea to get a certification just in case.

 The above can help you prevent accidents.
 But it’s also important to be responsible when you’re in or around the pool area.
-Avoid excessive alcohol use near the pool.
-Also, never leave children unattended near the pool.
+Avoid excessive alcohol use near the water.
+Also, never leave children unattended.
 The worst can happen in the blink of an eye.

 You should also make sure that all guests are comfortable with swimming.
 If your guests can’t swim or you have any doubts about them, it’s best to not let them use the pool.
 The same goes for if they’re under the influence of drugs or alcohol.

 Q: What if someone sneaks into my pool and gets hurt?